-Lamington Road PC Hardware Market is Enigmatic : If you are a PC hardware enthusiast and love technology/gadgets you need to visit the two largest PC markets in India the Lamington Road in Mumbai and Nehru Place in Delhi.
+Are you a PC hardware enthusiast and love technology/gadgets?
+Then you need to visit the two largest PC markets in India, the Lamington Road in Mumbai and the Nehru Place in New Delhi.

-I have seen both the markets and the mad rush they get from PC enthusiasts and Gamers.
-The Lamington Road market is near the Grand Road station and is the Mecca for PC enthusiast.
+I have visited both the markets and love the mad rush they get from PC enthusiasts and Gamers.
+The Lamington Road market is near the Grand Road station and is the Mecca for PC gamers.

-Tech enthusiasts are seen in hordes flocking the shops and bargaining furiously for the new graphics cards to Motherboards for their incredible Gaming PC Builds.
+Tech lovers are seen in hordes flocking the shops and bargaining furiously for the new graphics cards or the Motherboards for their incredible Gaming PCs.

-I am a regular visitor to the Lamington road PC market which has as per my estimate more than 150 shops which sell all types of PC hardware, Laptops , Speakers, accessories, car audio and large size music system.
+Moreover, I am a regular visitor to the Lamington road PC market as I live in Mumbai.
+As per my estimate, the market has more than 150 shops that sell all types of PC hardware, laptops, Speakers, accessories, car audio, and even extensive size music system.

-Though I usually don’t write about such experiences, but thought of sharing my recent visit with PC Gamers who live in other parts of the country.
-For Candytech readers, here is a sneak peek into the largest PC market in India.
+Although I usually don’t write about such experiences, I thought of sharing my recent visit with PC Gamers who live in other parts of the country.

-I first visited the Lamington market in early 2012 when I was planning to buy a new laptop for my self as the old IBM think pad was giving all signals for resigning.
+I first visited the Lamington market in early 2012, when I planned to buy a new laptop.
+My old IBM Thinkpad was hinting at resigning.

-And suddenly you feel better and at peace.
-The feeling of happiness comes as you see hundreds of shops selling latest Nvidia and AMD Graphics cards.
-It is a treat for eyes of a Hardcore Gamer.
+And suddenly, you will feel better and at peace.
+The feeling of happiness seeps in as you see hundreds of shops selling the latest Nvidia and AMD Graphics cards.
+It is eye candy for a Hardcore Gamer.